How To Sell on Fulfilment By Amazon (FBA) (2020 Update)

 How to Start

-Like other services on Amazon, getting involved is relatively uncomplicated.
+Like other services on Amazon, setting up Fulfilment By Amazon (FBA) is relatively easy.
 If you’re not yet an Amazon seller, you can sign up for Fulfilment By Amazon on the site in minutes.
 If you’re already a seller and wish to upgrade, go to the account info page under your settings and select which membership you wish to upgrade to.
+You’ll then have to arrange which products you wish to send through FBA, package them and send them off to your closest FBA warehouse.

 Fulfilment by Amazon provides opportunities that have haven’t previously been available to online sellers.
 Determining whether FBA is the right program for you will require you to not only do inventory of the stock you wish to sell, but also estimate customer needs and sales expectations.